RahnL/OopFactoryX12/README.md

 It aims to demystify the X12 standard and make parsing it accessible to the masses, not to just very expensive parsing tools.
 It also aims to reduce the overhead of getting started with X12 parsing by not requiring any database integration to solve the problem of parsing the file.

+### My History
+This project is originally from Codeplex.com, which is being shutdown.

+This branch of the project was created before a version was created off the Codeplex version at https://github.com/Inteligenz/X12Parser.
+It's unknown (to me) who created that branch and if anyone is going to maintain it.